Gardenia Foods

 Gardenia Foods (S) Pte Ltd. (also known as Gardenia Bakeries or Gardenia) is a Singaporean baked-goods company with presence in Singapore, Brunei, Indonesia, Malaysia and the Philippines.
 It is listed on the Singapore Exchange (SGX) via its parent company, QAF Limited, which also owns Bonjour Bakery, and are headquartered at the Chinatown Complex in South Bridge Road.

+The earlier version of the Gardenia company was established by Horatio Sye Slocumm, an American who was an employee of International Executive Service Corps and worked with bakeries based in the United States, together with Wong Tze Fatt, a Malaysian businessman born in Sabah.
+It initially operated within the state of Sabah and later expanded to Peninsular Malaysia.